The ‘haunting’ advice Marvel gave Ryan Reynolds about Deadpool & Wolverine

 US News Reporter

-Ryan Reynolds has shared the straight-shooting advice Marvel boss Kevin Feige gave that haunted him while he made Deadpool & Wolverine.
+Ryan Reynolds has revealed that Disney told him to remove one line from Deadpool & Wolverine.

-The actor, producer and co-writer, who achieved huge box office success with the film, also said “there was one line in the entire film” Disney asked him to remove from the 15-certificate movie, but has remained quiet on what that was.
-However, he said he believes the studio “was right” to ask.
+The actor, producer and co-writer, who achieved huge box office success with the film, also said that Marvel chief Kevin Feige shared some “haunting” advice with him ahead of production.

-Reynolds has reflected on its release two months on, revealing why it took him so long to make the film, which followed 2018’s Deadpool 2.
+Reynolds has reflected on the film’s release two months on, elaborating upon why it took him so long to make it after 2018’s Deadpool 2.

 “It had been six years since I had done one of those movies because you can’t take your hand off the stick – every scene has to do something or feel something,” he told audience members gathered at Fast Company Innovation Festival in New York on Tuesday (17 September).